 Alternatives to Debt Consolidation

-If debt consolidation doesn’t seem quite right for your situation, there are several other debt-relief methods.
+If debt consolidation loans don’t seem quite right for your situation, there are several other debt-relief methods.
 Of course, all of these strategies have their own pros and cons, and only you can decide whether they are better or worse for your unique situation.

 Counselors working on behalf of reputable nonprofit credit-counseling agencies can help you create a plan to better manage your money and budget for debt payments.
 Of course, this strategy doesn’t actually reduce your debt, but it also has fewer risks than consolidation or settlement and debt management, discussed below.